- All consultations

 Twenty schools have already been prioritised for action, according to air quality statistics, Parking Action areas, the status of their school travel plans etc. In addition, other schools in the Liveable Streets project areas will be reviewed to potentially benefit from a School Street scheme.
-Speak to school staff regarding the individual School Travel Plan and participation in Transport for London’s STARS accreditation scheme.
+Speak to school staff regarding the School Travel Plan and participation in Transport for London’s STARS accreditation scheme.

 Will buses be impacted by these projects?

 Any works which may affect the bus routes will have to be agreed with Transport for London (TfL).
-Changes to any routes, bus stops or times can be found on the council and TfL website.
+Changes to any routes, bus stops or times can be found on the TfL website.
 We may implement measures to improve bus reliability and we will aim to not affect access to bus services or their reliability.

 Will parking and loading be affected?